isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 ## Why SEZ-U on Cumulus?

-This project served internal and external functions:
+Developing the SEZ-U VIIRs electricity consumption workflow on Cumulus served internal and external functions:

 * Internally, it helped to develop understanding of Cumulus functionality and constraints.
 * Externally, it provides an example Cumulus workflow to external Cumulus developers.